Aaron-Bopp/TIM/10_Sources/Readwise/Books/books_Behave.md

 ^302856300

-##### ^302856301
+##### ^303892926

 Goto: https://readwise.io/to_kindle?action=open&asin=B01IAUGC5S&location=722

-###### ^302856301q
+###### ^303892926q

 Where do these “Ohhh, the tone isn’t scary anymore” neurons get inputs from?
 The frontal cortex.
 When we stop fearing something, it isn’t because some amygdaloid neurons have lost their excitability.
 We don’t passively forget that something is scary.
-We actively learn that it isn’t anymore.*
+We actively learn that it isn’t anymore.

-^302856301
+^303892926

 ##### ^302856302